jhidding/check-deps/README.md

 cd example/template; ../../check-deps
 ```

+That covers all the features of this script.
+The rest of this README is the actual implementation of `check-deps`.

 # Implementation
 Because this script needs to work stand-alone, that means that some of the functionality here would be much easier implemented using other packages, however I'm limited to what a standard Python install has to offer.